mongodb/docs/source/gridfs/index.rst

-:mod:`gridfs` -- Tools for working with GridFS
+:py:mod:`gridfs` -- Tools for working with GridFS
 ==============================================

 .. automodule:: gridfs